Is sleeping in your bra bad for your health?

 Other supporting research backs this claim that you cannot prevent your breasts from sagging by wearing your bra to bed.
 Sagging is a result of a combination of things, including aging, gravity, and fat.
 Bras were invented to provide vertical support, and when you are lying down you need horizontal support.
 Furthermore, according to experts, the effects of age and gravity cannot be counteracted even if you wear a bra all through the day.

 However, there’s nothing wrong with wearing a bra to bed for light support, but anything tight or with wires could impede healthy blood circulation, cause hyperpigmentation or fungal infection.
-Here are 5 reasons why you shouldn’t wear your bra to bed.
+Here are 5 reasons to avoid wearing a bra while sleeping.

 - Causes Skin Irritation & Damage: Wearing a bra to bed can leave your skin irritated as the straps are continuously rubbing against the skin.
 Constant chafing of the bra straps against the skin can also cause hyperpigmentation or discoloration.
 Take off that bra before you hit the bed to allow your skin to heal and bounce back to normal.